 KIN4650 – Research Topics in Chinese Culture and Society II

-This course is a continuation and an elaboration of KIN4550 – Research Topics in Chinese Culture and Society I. At a more advanced level, it introduces you to a new specific research topic within the study of Chinese culture and society.
+This course is a continuation and an elaboration of KIN4550 – Research Topics in Chinese Culture and Society I. At a more advanced level, it introduces you to a new specific research topic within the study of Chinese culture and society and provides you with a set of tools for your own research development.
 You will, as in KIN4550, engage with cutting-edge research literature and debates in the relevant field, and you will experience how one topic may be approached from different academic angles and with different methodologies.
-Additionally, there will be an explicit emphasis on theoretical and methodological approaches to the study of China, such as, for instance, globalization, modernization, individualization, conceptual history, literary theory, discourse analysis.
-The course is co-taught by at least two teachers with different research backgrounds, and the specific topic of the course may change each time the course is offered.
+Additionally, there will be an explicit emphasis on theoretical and methodological approaches to the study of China, for instance social stratification, democratisation, state-society relationship, ethnography, oral history, cultural analysis, discourse analysis.
+The course is taught by teachers with different research backgrounds, and the specific topic of the course may change each time the course is offered.

 - You will develop, formulate, and refine your own term paper through practice and supervision, and you will learn how to work with various forms of sources relevant for your paper

 - You will learn how to identify and integrate a theoretical and/or methodological framework into your research paper

 - You will further develop your skills in presenting and discussing academic knowledge in oral and written form

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.